 Figure 9.3.4.2-1 depicts the procedure to update the spatial map.
 For the request from the spatial map consumer (VAL server or SEAL SM client), SEAL SM server updates the spatial map as requested.

 2) The SEAL SM server authorizes the requestor and validates the request.
-The SEAL SM server updates the spatial map as requested.
+Based on the spatial maps and spatial map layers the requestor is permitted to update, the SEAL SM server updates the spatial map as requested.

 3) The SEAL SM server sends response message to the requestor with result of the request and updated spatial map information with the spatial map ID.
 SEAL SM server may include the requested augmented layer information in the response message.